7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Hollywood

-Distance: up to 4.4 miles round trip
+Distance: Up to 4.4 miles round trip

 Griffith Park

-Distance: 11.8 miles out and back
+Distance: 11.8 miles

 Griffith Park